At Charlecote under-fives are free to...

 See if you can hide behind a tree and give everyone a big surprise when you jump out.
 There are wooden games like Jenga to play in the summer – can you build a really big tower?

 Have a look around the flowers in the garden and see if you can spot furry bumble bees and spotty ladybirds.
 Are there any butterflies today?

 While you’re in the garden, you could try to draw your favourite flower or copy the pattern and shapes of the hedges in the Parterre, and colour it in with your favourite colours.
 We’d love to see what you come up with, it might inspire our gardeners for next year.

 Time to play

 Come into the secret world of the woodland garden and follow the paths round in all directions.
-Have a look in Major Mustard’s house – he’s one of our spotty sheep and we’ve built a house for him.
+Have a look in Major Mustard’s house – he’s one of our spotty sheep and we’ve built a house for him and you'll find wooden modles of his family here too.
 He’s usually out in the park with his friends though, so he won’t mind if you go in and play.

 What can you see today?

 If you’re feeling adventurous, go for a walk along the mown paths in the parkland and see if you can spot our spotty Jacob sheep and spotty fallow deer.